 “The creamer I lifted in that Bucket’s Truck Stop, after I gave you a dime for the pay toity,” Sydney said, tapping my hand with her swizzle stick.
 “Damn, it was going to be the latest addition to my kitschen collection…”

 Come to think of it, I did recall tapping that kidney before leaving Nevada, my road-wracked bladder soggier than a carwash chamois.
-Syd must have scarfed the bovine-headed creamer as soon as I passed Bucket’s first bank of slot machines on the way to the head.
-She had to have slipped it into her Pony Express-size purse while I waited on a couple of over-the-road Peterbilt warriors locked in the men’s room, and counted off wall shelves flush with rusty horseshoes, long-line insulators, Indian print artifacts, years old Silver State license plates, oatmeal canisters and jelly bean jars—all trimmed with chintzy orange, red and blueberry beads.
+Syd must have scarfed the bovine-headed creamer as soon as I passed Bucket’s slot machines on the way to the head.
+She had to have slipped it into her Pony Express-size purse while I waited out a couple of over-the-road Peterbilt warriors in the men’s room, counting off wall shelves flush with rusty horseshoes, long-line insulators, Indian print artifacts, years old Silver State license plates, oatmeal canisters and jelly bean jars—all trimmed with chintzy orange, red and blueberry bead strips.

 “I suppose I can live without Elsie the cow,” she sighed, sagging in her deck chair.
 “What I can’t bear is carrying on without my favorite purse.”

 “So just get another one, right?”